4 Ways to Deal with Conversational Narcissism

 Start by saying,

-If you really care about the friendship and would like to salvage the relationship, you do not need to point accusations at each other.
+If you care about the friendship and would like to salvage the relationship, you do not need to point accusations at each other.
 Try to avoid speaking in absolutes.
 Try to address the behavior instead of the person.
 That way, you will avoid personal attacks.
 This will prevent the other person from getting defensive.
-The other person will also realize that you would like to save the relationship.
+The other person will also realize that you want to save the relationship.

 4. Always Have an Exit Strategy

 Sure, you can refuse to answer their phone calls.
 You can try to avoid responding to their text messages.
 You can stop responding to them on social media.
 You may be able to duck them if you run into them in town.
-At the same time, if you really want to send a message, you need to address them one last time.
+At the same time, if you want to send a message, you need to address them one last time.
 You should be honest and straightforward with the other person.
 Even though this can be difficult, you will be able to get any toxicity out of your life.

 conversational narcissism in marriage | dating a conversational narcissist | conversational narcissism signs